WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Who did you help this week?

-Hmmmm...
+* Hmmmm...
 I think I helped a friend by reviewing his paper!
   Just around grammar and so on, nothing too difficult!
+  * KW: TOTALLY counts!

 #### Who helped you this week?

-CH helped me find Slack channels and spoke of DMP developments within EAG, MS helped me out with Slack and PH gave me an overview of data management plans - I am learning about such varied things!
+* CH helped me find Slack channels and spoke of DMP developments within EAG, MS helped me out with Slack and PH gave me an overview of data management plans - I am learning about such varied things!
+  * KW: :heart_eyes: Really great!

 #### What did you achieve?

 * I started using the public EAG Slack channel to get people engaged with ethics - I am playing the long game with this one and hope it helps!
+  * KW: I'm so excited about this!!
+Thank you :sparkles:
 * I reviewed PH's DMP form and come up with some questions
+* Drafted text for EAG website
+  * KW: This looks great to me!
+Thank you :rocket:

 #### What did you struggle with?

 * The blurring line between life and work, haha (not really a struggle!
 Yet!)
+  * KW: Welcome to research :scream_cat::scream_cat::scream_cat: - more seriously, keep an eye on those boundaries - they blur really quickly!

 #### What would you like to work on next week?

-* EAG/DMP forms
+* EAG/DMP forms & links to data safe haven webapp (not the secure research environment itself)
+* CH flexigrant fun times

 #### Where do you need help from Kirstie?

 * DMP/EAG application integration brainstorming
+  * KW: That was a fun meeting, please can you try to capture these points in a doc - I'd like to have a plan to present to the EAG for their review.

 #### Any other topics